Karthik-2598/GlobeTrotter/README.md

 - README.md #Documentation

 #Backend Setup
-1)cd backend
+- cd backend
-2)npm install
+- npm install
-3)Create .env file in the backend folder and add :
+- Create .env file in the backend folder and add :
-  MONGO_URI=your_mongodb_connection_string
+  a) MONGO_URI=your_mongodb_connection_string
-  PORT=5000
+  b) PORT=5000
-4) Start the server using "node index.js"
+- Start the server using "node index.js"

 #Frontend Setup
-1) cd ../frontend
+- cd ../frontend
-2) npm install
+- npm install
-3) npm start
+- npm start

 #Frontend runs on port 3000
 #Backend runs on port 5000

 🔥 How to Play
-1️) Enter your username to start the game.
+- Enter your username to start the game.
-2) Read the clue and select the correct destination.
+- Read the clue and select the correct destination.
-3️) Get immediate feedback (confetti 🎉 or sad animation 😢).
+- Get immediate feedback (confetti 🎉 or sad animation 😢).
-4️) Track your score as you progress.
+- Track your score as you progress.
-5️) Click "Challenge a Friend" to generate a shareable invite link & QR code!
+- Click "Challenge a Friend" to generate a shareable invite link & QR code!